WGS-TB/FK/Modified FK-B Algorithm/Readme.md

-This repository contains the source code of modified FK-B algorithm presented in "Speeding up the Fredman-Khachiyan Dualization Algorithm B" paper submitted to SEA2018.
+This repository contains the source code of modified FK-B algorithm presented in "Speeding up the Fredman-Khachiyan Dualization Algorithm B" paper.